 Olympics-Rescheduled Tokyo Games may come before summer 2021: Bach

-"Our mission is to organise Games and make dreams of athletes come true," he added.
+"Our mission is to organize Games and make dreams of athletes come true," he added.
 "We have no blueprint but we are confident we can put a beautiful jigsaw puzzle together and in the end have wonderful Olympic Games."
-Bach, a 66-year-old German lawyer and former Olympic fencing champion, also said that outright cancellation was discussed, even though the IOC had long insisted that was not an option.
+Bach, a 66-year-old German lawyer, and former Olympic fencing champion, also said outright cancellation was discussed, even though the IOC had long insisted that was not an option.

-The only times the Olympics have been cancelled were during World War One and World War Two.
-"Of course cancellation was discussed and considered like all options on the table, but it was very clear from the beginning that cancellation should not be something the IOC would in any way favour," Bach said.
+"Of course cancellation was discussed and considered like all options on the table, but it was very clear from the beginning that cancellation should not be something the IOC would in any way favor," Bach said.
+The IOC has come under heavy criticism in recent weeks from athletes and teams calling for the Games to be postponed and unhappy with the slow decision-making compared to other sports events.

-The IOC is due to start talks from Thursday with other global sporting bodies as moving the gigantic Olympics event has a knock-on effect for many other competitions.
-Postponement has been a blow to the prestige of the IOC and Bach, who has been criticised by some athletes and national Olympic committees for not reacting sooner given the fast-spreading health crisis.
+Asked by a German reporter whether he considered resigning over his organization's handling of the issue, Bach said "No".
+In talks with athletes' representatives and national Olympic committees last week, no-one opposed the IOC's stance, he added.
+After repeatedly insisting the Games were on as scheduled, the IOC at the weekend announced a month of consultations over possible postponement, before seemingly bowing to global pressure for a faster judgment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)